Wang-Yong-H/EUC/README.md

-# Data Augmentation Alone Can Improve Adversarial Training
+# On Adversarial Robust Generalization of DNNs for Remote Sensing Image Classification

-This repository contains the code of data augmentation algorithms, **Cropshift** and **IDBH**, and pre-trained models from the paper "[Data Augmentation Alone Can Improve Adversarial Training](https://openreview.net/forum?id=y4uc4NtTWaq)" published at ICLR 2023.
+This repository contains the code of data algorithms,

 # Pre-trained Models

-Please find the pre-trained models through this OneDrive [sharepoint.](https://emckclac-my.sharepoint.com/:f:/g/personal/k19010102_kcl_ac_uk/EnVH6skz4q1FoamAcrPRkdgBpNEDkpL9cSIgttJDjKs1AQ)
+Please find the pre-trained models through this OneDrive [sharepoint.](https://emckclac-my.sharepoint.com/:f:/g/personal/k19010102_kcl_ac_uk/EnVH6skz4q1FoamAcrPRkdgBpNEDkpL9cSIgttJDjKs1AQ) and pre-trained models from the (https://openreview.net/forum?id=y4uc4NtTWaq)" published at ICLR 2023.

+We validate the effectiveness and feasibility of our method through extensive experiments on two commonly used remote sensing image classification datasets NWPU-RESSC45, RSSCN7, and WHU-RS19, demonstrating its superiority over previous methods, particularly in the context of improving the adversarial robust generalization of DNNs.
+Index Terms—Remote sensing ima

 # Files